King David (film): Plot

 As king, David displays vanity, egotism, and a disregard for his prophets’ instructions.
 He unveils plans to build a fanciful temple to house the Ark, which his prophet Nathan opposes on the grounds that it is contrary to God's preference for simplicity and humility.
 When Michal rebukes him, David falls for a woman named Bathsheba.
 She petitions him for her abuse at the hands of her husband Uriah and his refusal to give her a child.
 David arranges for Uriah to be killed in battle, and he and Bathsheba marry.

-At the wedding reception, his son Absalom kills his half-brother Amnon after learning he raped their half-sister Tamar.
+At the wedding reception, David's son Absalom kills his paternal half-brother Amnon after learning he raped their half-sister Tamar.
 David's laws deem that Absalom must be put to death, but the King insists he was avenging his sister, and banishes him from the kingdom instead.

-David’s prophet Nathan eventually confronts him about Uriah’s death.
+David's prophet Nathan eventually confronts him about Uriah's death.
 Fearing God will have her put to death, David pleads with him.
 Nathan concedes, but tells him that his first-born child with Bathsheba will not live to adulthood.
 David prays for forgiveness, but their first child dies after seven days.
 His second-born, Solomon, survives, and is proclaimed by Nathan to be heir to the throne.
 However, David argues that since Absalom is his eldest son, he is therefore the rightful heir despite his exile.

 During his three years of banishment, Absalom develops a following of his own.
 He campaigns to be made a judge, and fights against injustice on their behalf, against the King.
-David’s advisors warn that Absalom is a traitor, planning an insurrection against him, but David defends his son.
+David's advisors warn that Absalom is a traitor, planning an insurrection against him, but David defends his son.

 Elsewhere, Absalom is led to believe that his father has forsaken him, and will declare Solomon as his heir.
 Absalom is advised to attack the kingdom, and organize an army.
-Against David’s wishes, his army rides to fight Absalom’s men and is ambushed.
+Against David's wishes, his army rides to fight Absalom's men and is ambushed.
 While trying to escape, Absalom is killed.
-David laments the death of his son, and Nathan chastises him for following his own emotions and disobeying God’s law.
+David laments the death of his son, and Nathan chastises him for following his own emotions and disobeying God's law.
 David is apathetic, but eventually follows the commands delivered by the prophets, and successfully drives the Philistines from Israel.
 He destroys the model of his Ark temple, the final symbol of his vanity, and goes on to rule his kingdom justly.

 After forty years, David anoints Solomon to be the next king.
 On his deathbed, David instructs his son to rule with his heart, before remembering Jonathan.